Minnesota hip-hop artist, Lizzo has been making waves. Her song, “Truth Hurts” has recently made its way to regular radio rotation.

-Lizzo’s song, “Truth Hurts” has been recently on regular radio rotation.
-Toward the end of May, the track peaked at number 4 on Spotify and has also landed on Europe and Canada charts.
+In the month of May, “Truth hurts” peaked at number 4 on Spotify and has also landed on the European and Canadian charts.

 Listening back and forth, Lizzo’s vocal melody is nearly identical to Rae Sremmurd’s 2016 hit “Black Beatles” featuring Gucci Mane.

 Believe it or not, copyright infringement is common in the music industry.
-Often times artists will borrow ideas or samples from other songs, through the permission of the original artist.
+Often times artists will borrow ideas or samples from other songs with approval from the original artist.

-Here are some examples of songwriters who dealt with legal backlash due to cutting from the same cloth.
+Here are some examples of songwriters who dealt with legal backlash due to cutting from the same cloth without permission.

 Most recently, Ed Sheeran is facing court appearances over potentially plagiarizing Marin Gaye’s “Let’s Get It On” in his song “Thinking Out Loud”.